guardian/year-in-review/README.md

 ## Guardian Specific Information

-Guardian specific information about the project is available [here](https://github.com/guardian/voicelab-platform).
+Guardian specific information about the project is available [here](https://github.com/guardian/voicelab-platform) in a private repo.